christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     into Parthian Mithra).
 Philometer then corresponds to Mithradates of Parthia and Mattathius the Hasmonean.
 (Mattath is the Hebrew feminine form of Mattan).\
-(b) Speculative: Mark Antony's son with Livia Drusilla = Emperor Tiberius Julius Caesar Augustus who was also Ptolemy XIII Theos Philopator, Cleopatra VII's brother?\
-(c) Apollonius of Tyre was married to the daughter of a king of Libya
+(b) Apollonius of Tyre was married to the daughter of a king of Libya
     ("Historia Apollonii Regis Tyri" or "The Story of Apollonius, King of Tyre"), who was Cleopatra Selene aka Drusilla (aka Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka